PARTH-KASWALA/E-Commerce-Web-Application_Django/README.md

-# E-Commerce-Web-Application_Django

-To create a similar **README** file for your E-Commerce project, here's an example tailored to your project:

----

 # E-Commerce Web Application API

 This is a simple E-Commerce API built with Django Rest Framework.
 The API supports CRUD operations for products, orders, users, and payments.